THERE ARE SO MANY

 is big

-area of Manhattan
+of Manhattan

 There is very little boat traffic which makes for calmer waters, more open space, and pure views of the beautiful surroundings.
 Eastern Jamaica Bay, where we are located, is essentially a dead end and other boats seldom make it this far into the bay.

 Furthermore, if the ocean water is a bit chilly, consider swimming with us in the bay, as it is always a few degrees warmer than the ocean.
 We have the swim spots dialed in, as well as some floaty swim gear to lend out.
+Our secret beach day offering is a great way to enjoy the bayside.

 There is very little boat traffic which makes for calmer waters, more open space, and pure views of the beautiful surroundings.
 Eastern Jamaica Bay, where we are located, is essentially a dead end and other boats seldom make it this far into the bay.

 Furthermore, if the ocean water is a bit chilly, consider swimming with us in the bay, as it is always a few degrees warmer than the ocean.
 We have the swim spots dialed in, as well as some floaty swim gear to lend out.
+Our secret beach day offering is a great way to enjoy the bayside.

 Airplane enthusiasts